Service of the Word, Wednesday, 25th August 2021- St Augustine of Hippo

 There are several other memorial or commemorative plaques in the church

-Our church is not currently open except for services, but you are welcome to visit at any time, by arrangement.
+Our church is open to the public on Mondays between 10 am and 3 pm, but you are welcome to visit at any time, by arrangement.
 If you would like to arrange a visit, click here.